JGCRI/frozen-emissions/README.md

 **NOTE**: The gridding functions **must** be run via the commands illustrated in the gridding bash scripts in order to produce correct gridded emissions.
 Using the `Make` targets (i.e., `make so2-gridded`) will cause the frozen emissions files that have been placed in `CEDS/final-emissions/current-versions` to be overwritten with non-frozen emissions, leading to incorrect grids.

 ## 5. Post-Processing Gridded Emissions Files
 CEDS produces the gridded frozen emissions files with the same filenames as normal gridded emissions.
 To avoid confusion, scripts located in `scripts/pic/post-process` can assist in re-naming the files.
 These directories also hold scripts that can modify the gridded netCDF file metadata.
+See the README files in those directories for further documentation.

 ## Summary
 ### Produce Frozen Emission Factor Files